ChapelR/custom-macros-for-sugarcube-2/scripts/extensions/extensions-readme.md

 * passage: the name of a passage that is registered as a container.
 If no passage is provided, this argument defaults to the previous passage.

 **Explanation**:
 Many of the macros use the current passage as a target for various actions.
 For example, if, in your inventory menu, you inlcude the `<<dropinplace>>` macro, and dropped item will be added to the inventory menu's passage container, assuming it exists.
 This is probably not what you want to have happen.
 The `<<setcontainer>>` macro allows you to change this behavior for **all such macros** in a given passage--the passage indicated by the macro will act as the inventory for the current passage.
-If you don't provide a passage name to the macro, it defaults to the previous passage, as provided by the `previous()` function.
+If you don't provide a passage name to the macro, it defaults to the most recent passage in the history that is registered as a container.
+You can use the `setLimit` option to limit how far back in the history the search goes.
+If an appropriate passage that meets the requirements cannot be found, a generic "You can't drop items here." alert is shown.

 Some important usage notes:
 * You may only include **one** `<<setcontainer>>` macro in a single passage.
 If more thatn one of these macros is found in the same passage, you will recieve an error.